TheBeepSheepTeam/FNF-PsychEngineLTS/README.md

+# Friday Night Funkin' - Psych Engine LTS

+A version of Psych Engine intended to well... keep the engine alive, while adding a few tweaks, improvements, and fixes to maintain its stability and shit.

 # Friday Night Funkin' - Psych Engine
 Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
 Also aiming to be an easier alternative to newbie coders.